Entries are now being accepted for the 2027 Awards

 "Authors and publishers who compete in the Next Generation Indie Book Awards are serious about promoting their books," adds Goulet.
 "They aim to stand out from the crowd of millions of books in print."

-To help indie authors and publishers reach a wider audience, the top 80+ books in the 2023 Next Generation Indie Book Awards will be reviewed by New York literary agent Marilyn Allen of Allen Literary Agency (formerly the Allen O'Shea Literary Agency), or one of Ms. Allen's co-agents, for possible representation in areas such as: distribution, foreign rights, film rights, and other rights.
+To help indie authors and publishers reach a wider audience, the top 80+ books in the 2026 Next Generation Indie Book Awards will be reviewed by New York literary agent Marilyn Allen of Allen Literary Agency (formerly the Allen O'Shea Literary Agency), or one of Ms. Allen's co-agents, for possible representation in areas such as: distribution, foreign rights, film rights, and other rights.

-The top prize-winning books in the 2023 Next Generation Indie Book Awards are:
+The top prize-winning books in the 2026 Next Generation Indie Book Awards are:

-Top Fiction Books
+Top Fiction Winners

 First Place Winner ($1,500 Prize)